-Adapted from George Orwell's short story - a young British imperial policeman in Burma is tasked to handle a frenzied work elephant within his jurisdiction only to find the role he is destined to play is that of public executioner.
+Adapted from George Orwell's short story - a young British policeman in Burma is given the task of handling a rogue work elephant only to find that the role he is destined to play is that of public executioner.

 0 of 0 people found this review helpful.